olayinka3405/Manual-Testing-Portfolio/README.md

     Then the user should be redirected to the dashboard And the user's username "testuser" should be displayed on the dashboard

-  Scenario: User logs in with invalid credentials
+  Scenario 2: User logs in with invalid credentials
     Given the user navigates to the login page
     And the user enters an invalid username "wronguser" And the user enters an invalid password "wrongpassword"